 If you need the springs sooner let us know in the comment box of your order, and we will try to ship from our supplier in California.
 When shipping springs from California, however, additional parts such as cables and winding bars require separate packages and additional shipping charges reflected on your cart invoice.
 This may also require extra shipping time as well.
 If the only additional part you need is winding bars, you can avoid the extra shipping time and costs by picking them up at a hardware store.

 Customer Pickups.
 In three parts of the country you can also save on shipping and get your springs same or next day.
 Many customers in the greater Chicago area stop by to pick up springs at our warehouse in West Chicago.
-Customers also purchase springs from us and pick them up next day from a supplier in Tempe, AZ or from a different supplier in Maumee, OH.
+Customers also purchase springs from us and pick them up next day from a supplier in Mesa, AZ or from a different supplier in Maumee, OH.
 Just call us to make arrangements.
 Our California supplier does not allow customers to pick up springs.

 There are six ways to search the more than 6,000 residential garage door torsion springs in our database: